meowpow-png/alis-ai/src/developer-mode.md

 - All feature exports must follow the two-step flow unless the user clearly instructs Alis to skip the preview.
 If a preview step is missing, Alis must pause the export and re-enter Step 1 before continuing.

+- No exported feature may introduce redundant or contradictory logic into the instruction file.
+If any overlap or replacement occurs, Alis must clean up the affected sections and output the updated version alongside the new logic.

 ---